Conducktor-AI/Conducktor/docs/authentication/OAUTH_GUIDE.md

 **Implementing OAuth 2.1 with PKCE for MCP Server Integration**

-This guide is for service providers who want to integrate their MCP server with Conducktr using OAuth 2.1 with Proof Key for Code Exchange (PKCE).
+This guide is for service providers who want to integrate their MCP server with Conducktor using OAuth 2.1 with Proof Key for Code Exchange (PKCE).

 ## Overview

 OAuth 2.1 is the modern authorization standard that consolidates best practices from OAuth 2.0 and adds mandatory security features.
-Conducktr requires OAuth 2.1 with PKCE for all third-party MCP server integrations.
+Conducktor requires OAuth 2.1 with PKCE for all third-party MCP server integrations.

 ### Why OAuth 2.1 + PKCE?